nicholeemma/MenuServe/README.md

 is my independent course project for 17-437 / 17-637 at Carnegie Mellon University.
 <br>
 It is basically a restaurant information management system for customers to order and for managers to manage employees.
-## Attention!!!
-If you are having this course right now, please do not copy paste my code directly, or you will get failed.

 <br>
 ## Link & Code